Yihan2407/Data-Analytics-Portfolio/README.md

-# Data Analytics Portfolio by Lim Yi Han
+# Data Analytics Portfolio by Yi Han
 This portfolio contains various projects I have worked on involving data analytics and machine learning.

 ## Stand-alone projects